flokoe/bash-hackers-wiki/docs/scripting/style.md

 100% needed, avoid them, since nobody except you may be able to decipher them.

-It\'s - just like in C - the middle ground between smart, efficient and readable.
+It's - just like in C - the middle ground between smart, efficient and readable.

 If you need to use a cryptic construct, include a comment that explains